andrewpwade/andrewpwade.github.io/_posts/2014-09-10-running-a-mail-server.md

 It is worth nothing that running your own mail server means that at some point you will encounter problems delivering email to your recipients.
-While you can [take steps to improve your chances](http://documentation.mailgun.com/best_practices.html]), at some point, a mail server will reject your mail, so it useful to configure your mail clients with an alternative SMTP server from a major mail provider such as Gmail, Yahoo or Microsoft.
+While you can [take steps to improve your chances](http://documentation.mailgun.com/best_practices.html]), at some point, a mail server will reject your mail, so it is useful to configure your mail clients with an alternative SMTP server from a major mail provider such as Gmail, Yahoo or Microsoft.